escttsalo/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    Both iterate through each item in an array. forEach doesn't make a new array, and return is optional. map is commonly used for converting, and makes a new array.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function takes a function as one of its parameters.
+A callback is a function that is called by another function to perform some routine or action.

 3. What is closure?

+    A function having access to its closed parent function.

 4. Describe the four rules of the 'this' keyword.

+    Window Binding - Undefined 'this' will return the window/console object.
+    Implicit Binding - Implied binding.
+Looking at the object to the left of the dot. e.g. obj.check() Explicit Binding - Explicitly telling a function what 'this' should be through .call, .bind.
+    New Binding - Invoke before function to tell it 'this' is bound to the new object it creates.

 5. Why do we need super() in an extended class?

+    To pass in the attributes of the parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.